RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 can scrape the data more effeciently.

 **NOTE:** You can view a page in its html format in any browser.
 For Google Chrome, right-click the page you want to view and click on view page source.
-If you are using other browerser, you can always look up online how to view the page in html.
+If you are using other browser, you can always look up online how to view the page in html.

 .. parsed-literal:: html